Progetto-ItaCa/ItaCa-25/index.md

 Students and early career researchers are particularly encouraged to attend and to submit talk proposals.

 The workshop will take place in person.
+The program will start on the morning of December 22 and continue throughout the morning of December 23,

 ## Important Dates